retr0reg/PwnBERT/README.md

 * v1.1, Mar 20: Started to use `concurrent.futures` for acceleration purposes.

 * v1.2, Mar 22: Created `PwnBERT.py`, major adjust the structure of directories (because I need to import them), fix minor bugs and added new stuff on `generate_code_segments/` and `tokenize_codes`.

+* v1.2.1: Fix bugs that might effect significantly on the codes